Konstantin8105/Contribution_Guide_RU/README.md

-When planning work, please note that the Go project follows a <a href="https://golang.org/wiki/Go-Release-Cycle">six-month development cycle</a>.
+When planning work, please note that the Go project follows a [six-month development cycle](https://golang.org/wiki/Go-Release-Cycle).
 The latter half of each cycle is a three-month feature freeze during which only bug fixes and doc updates are accepted.
 New contributions can be sent during a feature freeze but will not be accepted until the freeze thaws.